 - Pain in chest and heart palpitations

-- Shaking and trembling (caused from feeling extremely cold, nervous and scared)
+- Shaking and trembling (caused by feeling extremely cold, nervous and scared)

 Coming Across Nasty Weather

 Another common occurrence when you are living under the open sky is that you can come across nasty weather situations at any time and without any warnings.
-You could be sitting sipping on some tea on a clear day when suddenly mother nature can become violent and turn your surroundings into the insides of a washing machine, where everything is flying around and you know about nothing but getting wet and blasted with the pouring rain.
+You could be sitting sipping on some tea on a clear day when suddenly mother nature can become violent and turn your surroundings into the insides of a washing machine, where everything is flying around, and you know about nothing but getting wet and blasted with the pouring rain.
 What can you do?
 Will your survival gear help you out here?
 The answer is both yes and no!
-Because normally the outfit you done is a part of your survival tools and if you don’t pay attention to what you are wearing then it could affect you pretty badly on your long trip.
+Because usually, the outfit you have done is a part of your survival tools, and if you don’t pay attention to what you are wearing, then it could affect you pretty badly on your long trip.
 So, in this regard, it’s a must to keep a few things in mind that are as follows:

 - Sporting the right hat or cap (according to the hot or cold weather.)